canonical/lxd/doc/migration.md

 will happen over the criu socket at some later time.

 ## Control Socket
 Once all three websockets are connected between the two endpoints, the source sends a MigrationHeader (protobuf description found in `/lxd/migration/migrate.proto`).
-This header contains the container configuration which will be added to the new container.
+This header contains the instance configuration which will be added to the new instance.

 There are also two fields indicating the filesystem and criu protocol to speak.
 For example, if a server is hosted on a btrfs filesystem, it can indicate that it